 Emeritus/Emerita status is a title signifying honorable and distinguished service to Kennesaw State University.
-The conferral of emeritus/emerita status is considered a distinctive honor, not a right, and is not automatic (BoR Academic & Student Affairs Handbook 4.5.4).
 Consistent with Board of Regents policy (BoR Policy Manual 2.11), a President may confer the title of emeritus/a on any retired (not resigned) tenured or non-tenure track associate professor or professor, who at the time of retirement from KSU, had ten (10) or more years of continuous, full-time service (not equivalent) to the University System of Georgia with a minimum of the last five (5) of those years at KSU.
 For teaching faculty members with the rank of professor or associate professor, the "emeritus" designation is appended to the rank held at the time of retirement, e.g., professor emeritus.
 For academic administrators, the emeritus designation, upon approval by the Provost and the President, is appended only to the most senior administrative title held at Kennesaw State University, which may be held at or prior to the time of retirement, e.g., dean emeritus.
 The emeritus designation is not awarded for administrative titles held on an "acting" or "interim" basis.
 KSU's President may recommend the emeritus title for faculty members of other ranks upon the recommendation of the dean of the college in which the faculty member was employed.
 This title may be conferred by the USG-BoR upon the recommendation of the KSU President.
 Emeritus appointment is not guaranteed and is not accorded to part-time faculty members nor to faculty terminated for cause.